-- 1. Mark a start and finish line around 10 cm apart on your flat surface (paper plate/ Perspex board/other). - 2.
-Pour 100 mL of your thick liquid (honey/other) into a cup/glass. - 3.
-Identify the opposite, hypotenuse and adjacent of the right angle triangle in figure 9.
+- 1. Mark a start and finish line around 10 cm apart on your flat surface (paper plate/Perspex board/other). - 2.
+Pour 100ml of your thick liquid (honey/other) into a beaker. - 3.
+Label the opposite, hypotenuse and adjacent of the right angle triangle in figure 9.
 How will you measure the length of the adjacent for your experiment set-up?